shibbir-ahmad24/MS-Final-Project-on-LLM-RAG-Powered-Medical-Chatbot/README.md

    - to retrieve relevant information based on user query using RAG pipeline
 8. Response Generation using LLM
    - to generate responses based on the retrieved data, refine for clarity, accuracy, and user-friendliness
-10. Evaluation by Comparing RAG and Non-RAG Systems
+10. Evaluation by Comparing RAG and Non-RAG Based LLM Models
 11. User Interface Design
     - to ensure a clean, intuitive interface for healthcare professionals to interact with the chatbot